1. Everything happens for a reason

 This is a misconception that is easy to pick up.
 Latter-day Saints see miracles often through priesthood blessings and can assume that without the power of priesthood authority, they can’t happen.
 We are giving short-shrift to the magnanimity of God (He loves ALL of His children) and the power of faith.

 I received a personal witness of this through an incident with an irritating neighbor.
-She was a born-again Christian, and when she found out we were Mormons, she sought out our associates to warn them against us, and she distributed anti-Mormon literature to them.
+She was a born-again Christian, and when she found out we were Latter-day Saints, she sought out our associates to warn them against us, and she distributed “anti-Mormon” literature to them.
 Her son was the same age as our daughter, however, and they took every opportunity to build a friendship between the two seven-year-olds.
 The purpose was to “save” our little girl, but an odd thing happened.

 Our daughter was on an outing with them when she was hit by a car.
 She was lightly injured but had many cuts and bruises on her face.
 Our neighbor was mortified that this had happened and enlisted her entire Evangelical congregation to pray for our daughter.
 Watching our daughter’s facial wounds heal on her face was like watching time-lapse photography.
 You could watch the process, the healing happened so quickly.